Share

 “Hesitancy,” Lackey said.
 “No one really knows which way to lean.
 There’s trust at stake, and they don’t want to be mistrusted.
 But their phones are ringing off the hook.
 People want solutions — and they want them now.”

-That hesitancy, Lackey admitted, comes from the competing pressures lawmakers face: vocal consumer groups demanding affordability, and a struggling industry warning of collapse.
+That hesitancy, he admitted, comes from competing pressures: vocal consumer groups demanding affordability, and a struggling industry warning of collapse.

 “Constituents are being very loud,” he said.
 “All they want is to afford and have coverage.
 That’s not unreasonable.
 But how we get there — that’s where it gets tricky.”